Ankushryuga/Skills-Prepration/java-interviews-questions/java-questions-and-answers.md

 14. How does a JIT compiler differ from a standard compiler?
     => JIT can access dynamic runtime information, and a standard compiler does not.
 Therefore, JIT can better optimize frequently used inlining functinos.

+15. What is an inner class?
+    => An inner class is a class that is nested within another class.
+An inner class has access rights for the class that is nesting it, and it can access all variables and methods defined in the outer class.

+16. What is a subclass?
+    => A subclass is a class that inherits from another class called the superclass.
+Subclass can access all public and protected methods and fields of its superclass.

+17. What is a package in java?
+    => In java, packages are the collection of related classes and interfaces which bundle together.

+18. How can developers use packages in Java?
+    => Packages in java allow developers to modularize the code and optimize its reuse easily.
+In addition, developers can use other classes to import and reuse the code within the packages.

+19. What are the advantages of packages in Java?
+    => 1.
+Packages help developers avoid name clashes.
+       2. Packages provide easier access control.
+       3. Packages can also contain hidden classes that are not visible to the outer classes and are only used within the package.
+       4. Packages create a standardized hierarchical structure, making it easier to locate related classes.

+## Java class, variable, objects, and argument questions.

+20. What is a class in Java?
+    => All java codes are defined in a class, it has variables and methods.

+21. What is a variable within Java?
+    => variables are attributes that define the state of a class.

+22. How do you use a method in java?
+    => Methods are the place where the exact business logic has to be done.
+Methods contain a set of statements or instructions that satisfy specified requirements.

+23. What is a Java Object?
+    => An object is an instance of a class.
+The object has a state and behavior.

+24. What is a singleton class, and how can it be used?
+    => A singleton class in java can have only one instance.
+Therefore, all its methods and variables belong to this instance.
+The singleton class concept is useful when the developer needs to limit the number of objects for a class.

+25. What is a constructor in java?
+    => The sole purpose of using Constructors in java is to create an instance of a class.
+Creating an object of a class will invoke them.
+Some key features of java constructors include:
+    a.
+Constructors can be public, private, or protected.
+    b.
+If a class already defines a Constructors with arguments, you can no longer use a default no-argument constructor - you have to write one.
+    c.
+Instantiating a class will only call them once.
+    d.
+They must have the same name as the class itself.
+    e.
+They do not return a value, and you do not have to specify the keyword void.
+    f.
+If you do not create a constructor for the class, java helps you by using a so-called default no-argument Constructor.